chen-ding-71/World-Suicide-Rate-Data-Viz/README.md

 ## Sketches
 ### Global Suicide Heat Map
 ![image](https://user-images.githubusercontent.com/44675613/65652643-69ab1980-dfe0-11e9-9d81-1f28c3863353.png)
-The heat map will show the suicide desentity in each country with gradient shades of color.
+The heat map will show the suicide desentity in each country with gradient luminance of color.
 When the audience click in each country, there will be a sum of suicide rate.

+#### Interaction
-There will be a button to control which year's data will be presented in the map, so that users can find have an intuitive look at the change of suicide rate by time and space.
+* There will be a menu to control which year's data will be presented in the map, so that users can find have an intuitive look at the change of suicide rate by time and space.
+* When user click on one country, the detailed suicide number will be displayed in a small box.

 ### Suicide Versus Year, Age, Gender
 ![image](https://user-images.githubusercontent.com/44675613/65652712-ac6cf180-dfe0-11e9-98c1-022af9db8f5c.png)